 The Hopeful Candidate

-These audiences are not as different from the general public as we might imagine.
+These audiences are not as different from the general public we might imagine.
 Even when you are writing to colleagues in your specialty, it is may have been a while since they have read your sources.
 They are busy scholars themselves managing many commitments, and you can’t count on them to always bring undivided attention and close-reading energy to your writing.

 The highest-stakes audiences are typically not the people in your specialty, even when they are scholars in your subject.
 Spending extra effort to tailor your writing for your reader can pay off.
 Hiring committees and journal reviewers read stacks of materials full of clunky academic sentences.
 Clear writing can help your work stand out from the pile.

 The hopeful candidate understands that every detail of their writing matters.
 An editor can help with the details—from each comma placement to every verb in an abstract.
 When so much depends on your writing, hiring an editor is an investment in your success.
-An editor can catch any last typos and mistakes when your writing is polished and ready to go out the door.

 That’s how we need to read, as writers—